code-charity/youtube/README.md

 <h1 align="center">«Improve YouTube!»</h1>

 > :grey_question: ImprovedTube controls in, under or around the Video player ([842](https://github.com/code4charity/YouTube-Extension/issues/842))
 > 📟 Firefox, Edge, Opera done!
-(Please try/rate) + You might enjoy our [dark mode](https://chrome.google.com/webstore/detail/dark-mode/declgfomkjdohhjbcfemjklfebflhefl), to tweak any style on every site <br> 📟 We are focused on bugs & UX.
+(Please try/rate) + You might enjoy our [dark mode](https://chrome.google.com/webstore/detail/dark-mode/declgfomkjdohhjbcfemjklfebflhefl), to tweak any view on any site <br> 📟 We are focused on bugs & UX.
 Wishes for New Features might have to wait but please keep them up!

 <p align="center">
 	<a href="https://chrome.google.com/webstore/detail/improve-youtube-open-sour/bnomihfieiccainjcjblhegjgglakjdd">